Obscure Tooltips

 Note that all fields except

-array must always be included, even if it is empty.
+effectsare optional.
+Theeffectsarray must always be included, even if it is empty.

-Tooltip Definitions
+About Definitions

 Definition files determine which items a style should apply to, based on the specified filter.
-In the example below, the style located at assets/obscure_tooltips/tooltips/style/default.json
+In the example below, the style located at assets/obscure_tooltips/tooltips/style/default.json will be applied to all items:

 1